dgraph-io/ratel/INSTRUCTIONS.md

 ## Local development

-### Install dependencies and download the repository
+### 1. Download the repository

 ```sh
 go get -u github.com/dgraph-io/ratel
 ```

-You may see errors when you run the second command:
+You may see errors when you run the above command:

 ```
 # github.com/dgraph-io/ratel/server